-Problem-solving, client-based courses designed to give students experience in applying planning theory and methods to actual problem situations in economic development, housing and community development, real estate, environmental planning, and land use and transportation.
-Recent workshop examples below:
+The Planning Workshop is a problem-solving, client-based course designed to give students experience in applying planning theory and methods to actual problem situations in economic development, housing and community development, real estate, environmental planning, and land use and transportation.
+Recent workshop examples follow.

 Planning Workshop: Innovation, Technology Change, and Economic Development

-The course is conducted as a seminar with active discussion.
-The course has three objectives:
+The course is conducted as a seminar with active discussion with three objectives:

 - Examine the research literature, exploring both intellectual foundations and current developments.

-- Explore the craft of conducting research.
+- explore the craft of conducting research.
 In particular, students will learn how to use the literature as a resource for research.
-We will explore different data sources, and
+We will explore different data sources.

 - Consider how scholars participate in academic and policy discussions and discuss professional conduct.